thinkshout/ai-policy/policy.md

 - Only authorized GAI tools can be used for client work.
 Examples include:
   - Generating, evaluating, or analyzing code, including snippets or samples, included in any in-progress or complete client deliverables
   - Evaluating or analyzing any content provided by a client, including site databases, PDFs, and other documents
-  - Generating, evaluating, or analyzing content that is considered part of our work product or client deliverable, including working documents, reports, virtual whiteboards, etc.
+  - Generating, evaluating, or analyzing content that is considered part of our work product or client deliverable, including working documents, reports, virtual whiteboards, presentations, etc.
   - Generating images or videos that are provided in client deliverables, such as audience personas
+  - Developing sales and marketing materials for ThinkShout
+  - Developing internally-facing company documentation and communication

 - Team members may use non-authorized GAI tools for personal skill-building and experimentation, provided such usage does not involve client or proprietary company data and is aligned with organizational goals and policies.
 Examples include:
   - Experimenting to learn the capabilities of new GAI models
   - Developing new products that leverage GAI models, with the knowledge and consent of the Systems and Infrastructure team (see "Authorized GAI tools and vendors")
   - Generating, evaluating, or analyzing publicly available or personal data for professional development purposes
   - Using a GAI as a personal coach
-  - Developing sales and marketing materials for ThinkShout
-  - Developing internally-facing company documentation and communication

 - ThinkShout will disclose the use of GAI tools in its contracts.
 Before utilizing GAI tools for client work, team members must:
   - Review any relevant Systems & Infrastructure documentation.